 But that’s not the only controversial scene in this classic ride.
 We have scenes of drunken debauchery in a burning town and scenes of men chasing women and women chasing men with weapons.

 We have to remember, though, that pirates weren’t good guys; they pilfer, pillage, loot, kidnap, ravage, and don’t give a hoot.

-Splash Mountain is based on the Disney film Song of The South, which does not age well at all.
+Splash Mountain was based on the Disney film Song of The South, which does not age well at all.
 With the outdated and racist depictions of African-Americans it is one of the movies Disney wants to bury.
 The movie is based on the Uncle Remus stories, which in itself is an adaptation of black southern folktales.
 The dialogue in the movie is heavily accented and just plain wrong.
 Bob Iger even said this is one of the only Disney movies that we will never see on Disney+.
-Which is why it’s odd that there is an attraction based on it.
-The ride itself is fun — we love a good log flume.
-But we cringe knowing how outdated and offensive some elements of the ride are.
+Which is why it’s odd that there was an attraction based on it.
+The ride itself was fun — we love a good log flume.
+But we cringe knowing how outdated and offensive some elements of the ride were!

-In addition to the racist tones, Splash Mountain is about the villains trying to cook and eat the hero.
-There is even a part before the big drop where we see Bre’r Fox and Bre’r Bear about to drop Bre’r Rabbit into a boiling cauldron.
+In addition to the racist tones, Splash Mountain focused on the villains trying to cook and eat the hero.
+There was even a part before the big drop where you could see Bre’r Fox and Bre’r Bear about to drop Bre’r Rabbit into a boiling cauldron.
 How’s that for grim imagery?

 Snow White’s Scary Adventure